az-sibiryak/handy-tools/hr-technical-interview-questionnaire.md

  4. What is the Linux Standard Base?
  5. What is an atomic operation?
  6. Your freshly configured http server is not running after a restart, what can you do?
- 7. What kind of keys are in ''~/.ssh/authorized_keys'' and what this file is used for?
+ 7. What kind of keys are in `~/.ssh/authorized_keys` and what this file is used for?
- 8. I've added my public ssh key into ''~/.ssh/authorized_keys'' but I'm still getting a password prompt. \\ What can be wrong?
+ 8. I've added my public ssh key into `~/.ssh/authorized_keys` but I'm still getting a password prompt.
+What can be wrong?
-     - First of all check the running ''sshd'' config
+     - First of all check the running `sshd` config
 ```
 sshd -T | grep -i 'pubkeyauth'
 ```